 Our certified security professionals uncover loopholes in your application with the right mix of automated & manual security testing.
 Each audit is tailored to the technology stack of your application and follows the global security testing standards as dictated by OWASP, SANS, CERT, PCI, ISO27001, and others.

-We have a clear and crisp security audit dashboard which lets you/your developer collaborate directly with the tester on the reported vulnerabilities.
+We have a clear and crisp security audit dashboard that lets you/your developer collaborate directly with the tester on the reported vulnerabilities.
 This dashboard lets you see the vulnerabilities being reported live.

 You also get video PoCs and selenium scripts in order to reproduce the vulnerabilities.
-In effect, this means you can go ahead with the remediation parallely to the VAPT and save precious time.
+In effect, this means you can go ahead with the remediation parallel to the VAPT and save precious time.